samsucik/knowledge-distil-bert/notes.md

 	- compare probing knowledge in students trained with pretrained embeddings vs students trained from scratch
 	- compare probing knowledge in students trained on binarised soft labels
 	- compare probing knowledge in students trained on original data only (with learned embeddings, possibly also without)
+	- see embedding-layer probing performance in from-scratch models: embeddings in LSTM and only token embeddings in BERT

 Letha
 	1:....